Miami Area Transportation

 Welcome to the Miami Travels visitor guide.
 We hope to make your trip more enjoyable by helping you make plans for your hotel, sightseeing, shopping and more.

 Miami International Airport is among the busiest airports in the world.
-There are over one hundred airlines serving MIA to approximately 150 destinations around the globe.
+There are over 80 airlines serving MIA to approximately 150 destinations around the globe.